CSE237SP2021/project-a/README.txt

     * Currently our testing for the recipeBook has been having compiling errors, which was caused when multiple people tried working on eclipse at the same time.

    * Final Reflections from Iteration #3
-   - We were very ambitious during our pitch and didn't anticipate some issues that arose and thought about our timeline formt he project
+   - We were very ambitious during our pitch and didn't anticipate some issues that arose and thought about our timeline from the project
-   - If we were able to do it again, we would have met more regular to discuss specific dates and debug together on a Zoom.
+   - If we were able to do it again, we would have met more regularly to discuss specific dates and debug together on a Zoom.
+Working with others in a remote setting requires very careful and consistent communication, and we improved with each iteration but would definitely make more adjustments.
    - It was extremely important for us to take in the feedback for each of the iterations as we saw drastic improvements from the first iteration to the third.
+Even now, there's still feedback that we could use to continue improving our project, despite it being the final iteration.
    - Overall, we've learned a lot about project management and code cleanliness.
+Moreover, one of the most important things we have learned is how to efficiently navigate working on a computer science project with other collaborators in a way that is efficient and effective.

 * What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
     * ./run.sh